Debra Suh – Executive Director

 Patima Komolamit has been a committed advocate for social justice and worked in the field of domestic violence and sexual assault since the year 2000.
 Prior to joining CPAF in 2007, Patima worked to end violence against women and children with various international and domestic non-profits, Volunteer Services in Nepal, Center for Volunteering and Educating in Nepal, and Su Casa in Los Angeles.
 Patima is the Southern Region Representative of the California Coalition Against Sexual Assault (CalCASA).
 Patima speaks Thai.

-Michelle Esperanza – Development and External Relations Director
+Michelle Esperanza – Development & External Relations Director

 Janice Oshiro – Fiscal Director

 Janice Oshiro has been the Fiscal Director at CPAF since 1999 and directs all aspects of fiscal controls and compliance.
 She has overseen the growth of CPAF’s budget from $1 million in 2000 to more than $3 million today.
 Previous to joining CPAF, she had ten years of actuarial analysis experience in the insurance industry.
 She holds a bachelor’s degree in Mathematics from Occidental College, with a minor in Economics.